SamLMG/MitoComp/README.md

 ```

 will provide 2 threads for the download rule and 24 threads to the trimming rule.

+Some further parameters for the trimming rule are also specified in this file and may be edited by the user

 Finally, we provide users working on a cluster with a template cluster config file for clusters using either a SLURM or a SGE submission system.
 Resources provided to each job as well as the paths to log files may be set here by the user according to their cluster settings.